ztzeng/data-science-interview-questions-and-answers/README.md

 Minimum value of Gini Index will be 0 when all observations belong to one label.

-### 3. Variance reduction (regression tree), The variance reduction of a node N is defined as the total reduction of the variance of the target variable x due to the split at this node.
+### 3. Variance reduction (regression tree)

+The variance reduction of a node N is defined as the total reduction of the variance of the target variable x due to the split at this node.